 However, one can be intolerant to certain foods high in sulfur.

 Sulfur is a mineral involved in many vital processes in the body.
 Therefore, eating sulfur-rich foods is essential for your health.

 Also, most sulfur-rich foods are among the most nutrient-dense.

-With this in mind, we have to note that industrial agriculture uses phosphates, preventing the absorption of sulfur and other vital minerals from the soil.
+With this in mind, we must note that industrial agriculture uses phosphates, preventing the absorption of sulfur and other vital minerals from the soil.

-However, it’s not just vegetables that deliver sulfur compounds to your body.
-High amounts of the mineral cavort in meat, eggs, and seafood in particular.
+However, not just vegetables deliver sulfur compounds to your body.
+High amounts of mineral cavort in meat, eggs, and seafood.

 What does too much sulfur do to the body?

 Too much sulfur can cause diarrhea.
 Since that’s hard to achieve with foods high in sulfur, diarrhea is usually due to sulfurous water or overdosed supplements.